philosophie/react-sass-styleguide/README.md

 ## Using Atomic structure
-Follow these instruction to setup and create an atom, molecule, organism, template, or page:
+Follow these instruction to setup and create an atom, molecule, organism, template, or page.
+You can see a working example of each on `src/pages/atomic-page`.

 ### 1. Setup the Atomic structure